-The project intends to utilize various methods for engaging with stakeholders in a manner that meets current government policies and guidelines for social distancing.
+The project intends to utilize various methods for engaging with stakeholders in a manner that meets government policies and guidelines.
 Consultations on ESF instruments have been conducted on May 18, 2021

 Stakeholders will be kept informed as the project develops, including reporting on project environmental and social performance and implementation of the Stakeholder Engagement Plan and the grievance mechanism.